Albanians in the United Kingdom: Demography

 A mapping exercise published by the International Organization for Migration in September 2008 states that there were no official estimates of the total number of ethnic Albanians in the UK at the time.
 The majority of respondents interviewed for the exercise estimated the population to lie between 70,000 and 100,000.

 The 2011 Census recorded 13,295 Albanian-born residents in England and 120 in Wales, The censuses of Scotland and Northern Ireland recorded 196 and 55 Albanian-born residents respectively.
 The census recorded 28,390 Kosovo-born residents (including people all ethnicities) in England and 56 in Wales.
 The censuses of Scotland and Northern Ireland recorded 215 and 44 Kosovo-born residents respectively.
 In 2019, the Office for National Statistics estimated that 47,000 people born in Albania and 29,000 people born in Kosovo were resident in the UK.

+The 2021 Census recorded 67,957 usual residents of England and 715 of Wales who were born in Albania.
+In Northern Ireland, the figure was 142.
+The number of residents of England born in Kosovo was 30,427, with 90 recorded in Wales and 60 in Northern Ireland.

+Religious demography

+Of the Albanian-born community residing in England and Wales, approximately 34.2% identified as Christian in the 2021 census and around 29.8% as Muslim, with 26.1% specifying "no religion".
+9.3% did not provide a response regarding their religious beliefs.

 Social issues

-Albanians are amongst the largest groups of irregular immigrants in the UK, and Albanian children are the second largest group receiving help from Barnardo's child trafficking support teams.
+Albanians are amongst the largest groups of undocumented immigrants in the UK, and Albanian children are the second largest group receiving help from Barnardo's child trafficking support teams.
 In 2010, Albanians were not seen as a significantly at-risk group, but in 2015 Barnardo's estimated that Albanians accounted for a quarter of children allocated an advocate under its child trafficking support scheme.
 Some are forced to work, particularly on building sites, but the majority are exploited for criminal activities.

 Albanians seeking asylum in the UK regularly cite blood feuds as the reason that it is unsafe for them to return to Albania.
 The number of Albanian asylum applicants rose from 173 in 2008 to 1,809 in 2015.
-The vast majority of these applications are rejected.
+The vast majority of applications citing blood feuds were rejected.